ehn-dcc-development/eu-dcc-hcert-spec/README.md

 The core of this consists of a simple (at this time, one layer deep) list of Country Signing Certificate Authorities that sign Document Signer Certificates.
 These are then used to sign the above digital health certificates.

+The list of trusted keys used by verifiers will include a number of public keys together with issuer metadata.
+The keys used to sign the HCERTs are included on the Trusted List, there are no CAs or other intermediate parties involved in the validation process in the verifier.
+If there are any CAs - they are _only_ there to facilitate the creation of the trusted list of public keys.
+They are not used during verification itself (as this is generally offline -- and purely based on the trusted list of that day).

 ## Known Implemenations

 - [hcert test tool by Kirei AB](https://github.com/kirei/hcert)